- Set time limit per day for total screen time, and gradually allow the child more control over how they allocate that time.

 - Daily work schedule planning

 - Use a kitchen timer to help students understand how long they’ve been online.
-Set a reasonable amount of time, and put the computer away afterwards.
+Set a reasonable amount of time, and put the computer away afterward.
 It only takes a few times with this technique before the amount of time becomes routine.

 - Make use of apps that help build time management skills like: